Sneijderlino/Sneijderlino/README.md

 ## About Me

-Cyber Security Analyst focused on strengthening digital defenses through advanced automation.
-With deep expertise as a Python Developer and proficiency in Bash Scripting, I bridge the gap between efficient software development and rigorous cyber security.
+Cyber Security Analyst with expertise in Python and Bash scripting to automate digital defense.
-Driven by a passion for exploring emerging technologies, performing penetration testing, and building custom security tools and automation scripts to mitigate risks in a dynamic digital landscape.
-Dedicated to creating innovative, secure technical solutions and contributing to the open-source community.
+I specialize in building custom security tools, performing penetration testing, and streamlining workflows through efficient automation.

-​⚠️ STRICT WARNING / DISCLAIMER:
+Dedicated to creating secure, innovative solutions for the open-source community.

-All scripts (Python, Bash, or any other code) provided by me are created strictly for educational purposes and authorized security testing only.
-Misuse of these tools for illegal activities or unauthorized access without written consent from the relevant parties is subject to cybercrime laws and legal prosecution.
-The author assumes no responsibility for any loss, damage, or legal consequences resulting from the misuse of this material.
-Use wisely and stay legal.
+​⚠️ DISCLAIMER: All scripts (Python/Bash) are for educational and authorized testing only.
+Unauthorized use is subject to cybercrime laws.
+The author is not responsible for any misuse.
+Use legally and responsibly.
 ## Connect

 <p align="center">